flowersmichael/election-analysis/README.md

 * Software: Python 3.7.6, Visual Studio Code 1.51.1

 ## Election-Audit Results
-* How many votes were cast in this congressional election?
+* How many votes were cast in this congressional election?<br/>
 369,711

-* Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
+* Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.<br/>
-Jefferson County: 10.5% (38,855).
+Jefferson County: 10.5% (38,855)<br/>
-Denver County: 82.8% (306,055).
+Denver County: 82.8% (306,055)<br/>
-Arapahoe County: 6.7% (24,801).
+Arapahoe County: 6.7% (24,801)<br/>

-* Which county had the largest number of votes?
+* Which county had the largest number of votes?<br/>
 Denver

-* Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
+* Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.<br/>
-Charles Casper Stockham: 23.0% (85,213).
+Charles Casper Stockham: 23.0% (85,213)<br/>
-Diana DeGette: 73.8% (272,892).
+Diana DeGette: 73.8% (272,892)<br/>
-Raymon Anthony Doane: 3.1% (11,606).
+Raymon Anthony Doane: 3.1% (11,606)<br/>

-* Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
+* Which candidate won the election, what was their vote count, and what was their percentage of the total votes?<br/>
-Winner: Diana DeGette.
+Winner: Diana DeGette<br/>
-Winning Vote Count: 272,892.
+Winning Vote Count: 272,892<br/>
-Winning Percentage: 73.8%.
+Winning Percentage: 73.8%<br/>

 ![Screenshot of text file](https://github.com/flowersmichael/election-analysis/blob/main/Resources/Screen%20Shot%202020-12-06%20at%209.36.21%20PM.png)